Bravo Rebooting and Recasting The Real Housewives of New York City for Season 14 - E! Online

 Cohen added, "There are thousands of stories to tell here.
 This is the most multicultural, diverse, and energetic and exciting city in America: We are searching for a multicultural group of friends who really best reflect the most exciting city in the country.
 We're looking for a group of women who are real friends, and who are of diverse backgrounds, races and religions."

+As for the possibility of having Eboni, the only non-white season 13 Housewife, return, he added, "We are interviewing multiple groups of friends.
+So certainly if Eboni is interested and has friends that would meet our casting goals, then of course they would be considered."

-But that's not the only news out of the Big Apple.
+But that's not the only NYC news.
 Bravo is also going to cast a Real Housewives of New York City throwback series featuring some of the most beloved NYC Housewives from years past.
 No casting decisions have been made yet.

 RHONY first premiered on March 4, 2008.
 The most recently aired season 13, which ended August 31, 2021, didn't have a reunion for the first time ever.